death Midwifery, birth work, art and tarot

 Talk with me.

-Our abundance of warmth, desire to be present for, and holistic support offered to a birthing person, is countered with a lack of the same supports for a dying person as a collective.
-I felt an immense calling to Death Midwifery, to honor our dying and ancestors, and the transition to grandmother made the calling much stronger.
-My awareness of how our attitudes towards life, and death are inherited by future generations became clearer.
-This led to a Death Midwifery Apprenticeship under Narinder Bazen, through Nine Keys Death Midwifery.
+Collectively our abundance of warmth, desire to be present, and holistic support offered to birthing and newly born people, is countered with a lack of the same attentions for the dying and their caregivers.
+My awareness of how our attitudes towards life, and death are inherited by future generations and desire to honor our dying led to an apprenticeship under Narinder Bazen, through Nine Keys Death Midwifery.